Skip to Content

 Cross screen

-The power forward could utilize a cross screen that is initially set within the lane near the basket or near the high post area.
+The power forward could use a cross screen that is initially set by a teammate within the lane near the basket or near the high post area.

-From there, the power forward could get open, receive the ball, and score via a layup or perhaps mid-range jump shot.
+From there, the power forward could get open, gain possession of the ball, and score via a layup, low post move, or perhaps even a mid-range jump shot.

 Elevator screen